TomSchrier/full-stack-webutvikling-oblig-3/README.md

 # OBLIGATORY ASSIGNMENT 3 IN IDG2100 - FULL-STACK WEB DEVELOPMENT
+(Sorry for the too long README 😬 )

 ## HOW TO SETUP POSTMAN AND COMPASS
 I used Postman v8.0.7 and MongoDB Compass V1.26.0 while developing.
 For installation follow the instructions on https://www.postman.com/downloads/ and https://www.mongodb.com/try/download/compass.